straightVibing/Initial-Report/Initial Report.md

 # Objectives

 From the above literature review, it is clear that there is a deficit in the papers modelling the effects of temperature on Microbial
 Fuel Cells.
-This is despite available data on the subject.
 The broad aim of the dissertation will therefore be to model the effects of temperature on these cells.
 This breaks down into the following objectives:

 1. Produce a model that is able to calculate the effects of temperature of key design parameters of a typical MFC such as its COD removal efficiency and power generation.

-2. Use said model to determine achieveable levels of wastewater treatment and power generation at lower temperatures.
+2. Use said model to determine achievable levels of wastewater treatment and power generation at lower temperatures.

 3. Assess and comment on the viability of using such a cell within the UK's wastewater management scheme.

+# Work Schedule

+A proposed work schedule for the upcoming project is shown below in Figure \ref{fig:WS}

 \begin{landscape}

 \begin{figure}[H]
-  \includegraphics[width=\linewidth]{ZH_Diagram.png}
-  \caption{Diagram of a Microbial Fuel Cell (Zhang and Halme, 1995)}
-  \label{fig:test}
+  \includegraphics[width=\linewidth]{Work_Schedule_Milestones.png}
+  \caption{Proposed Project Schedule}
+  \label{fig:WS}
 \end{figure}

+Discussion of Milestones and Deliverables here

 \end{landscape}